Polyps (uterine/cervical)

 If you’re looking for polyp diagnosis or removal in London, Happiher offers:

-Care at leading London hospitals: Chelsea & Westminster, The Lister, and The Wellington
+• Care at top London hospitals: Chelsea & Westminster, The Lister and The Wellington

-At Happiher, we prioritize women's health by offering comprehensive care for various conditions, including polyps.
+At Happiher we care for women’s health by treating various conditions including polyps.

-If you’ve been told you have a uterine or cervical polyp, you may feel concerned — but the good news is that most polyps are benign (non-cancerous) and highly treatable.
+If you’ve been told you have a uterine or cervical polyp you may be worried — but the good news is most polyps are benign (non-cancerous) and highly treatable.

-At Happiher, we offer expert, personalised care for women experiencing symptoms from polyps — or who have been diagnosed and need safe, minimally invasive treatment.
-If you’re seeking a private gynaecologist in London for polyp diagnosis or removal, expert help is available.
+At Happiher we offer expert, individualised care for women with polyp symptoms — or who have been diagnosed and need safe, minimally invasive treatment.
+If you’re looking for a private gynaecologist in London for polyp diagnosis or removal, help is here.

 Polyps are small, soft, usually benign growths that develop from the lining of the womb (endometrium) or the cervix (the neck of the womb).

-While most polyps are benign, some can become cancerous over time, making it important to monitor and manage them appropriately.
+While most polyps are benign, some can become cancerous over time so it’s important to monitor and manage them properly.

-They can vary in size — from a few millimetres to several centimetres — and may occur singly or in clusters.
+They can vary in size — from a few millimetres to several centimeters — and can occur singly or in clusters.

 Uterine polyps, also known as endometrial polyps, are growths that form on the lining of the uterus, called the endometrium.
-These polyps can vary in size, ranging from a few millimeters to several centimeters, and are typically noncancerous.
-However, in some cases, they can become cancerous or develop into cancer over time.
-Uterine polyps are a common condition, particularly affecting women who are going through or have completed menopause.
-Symptoms of uterine polyps can include irregular menstrual bleeding, heavy periods, and unexpected vaginal bleeding.
-If you experience any of these symptoms, it’s important to seek medical advice to ensure proper diagnosis and treatment.
+These polyps can vary in size, from a few millimeters to several centimeters, and are usually noncancerous.
+However, in some cases they can become cancerous or develop into cancer over time.
+Uterine polyps are a common condition, particularly in women going through or who have gone through menopause.
+Symptoms of uterine polyps include irregular periods, heavy periods and unexpected vaginal bleeding.
+If you have any of these symptoms you should seek medical advice to ensure proper diagnosis and treatment.

-Cervical polyps are growths that occur on the cervix, the lower part of the uterus that opens into the vagina.
-There are two main types of cervical polyps: endocervical polyps, which develop on the inner surface of the cervix, and ectocervical polyps, which form on the outer surface.
-These polyps can be caused by chronic inflammation, infection, or hormonal changes.
-Women who develop cervical polyps may experience symptoms such as light bleeding, heavy periods, or irregular menstrual bleeding.
-If you notice any unusual bleeding or other symptoms, it’s important to consult with a healthcare provider for an accurate diagnosis and appropriate treatment.
+Cervical polyps are growths that occur on the cervix, the lower part of the womb that opens into the vagina.
+There are two types of cervical polyps: endocervical polyps which develop on the inner surface of the cervix and ectocervical polyps which form on the outer surface.
+These polyps can be caused by chronic inflammation, infection or hormonal changes.
+Women who develop cervical polyps may experience symptoms such as light bleeding, heavy periods or irregular menstrual bleeding.
+If you notice any unusual bleeding or other symptoms you should seek medical advice to get an accurate diagnosis and treatment.

 Symptoms of Uterine and Cervical Polyps

-Because polyp symptoms overlap with other gynaecological conditions (like fibroids or endometrial hyperplasia), expert evaluation is important.
+As polyp symptoms overlap with other gynaecological conditions (like fibroids or endometrial hyperplasia) expert evaluation is important.

 Polyps are more common as women get older, particularly in their 40s and 50s.